nodegui/svelte-nodegui/website/docs/guides/getting-started.md

 That's it!

 Congratulations!
-You've successfully run and modified your first React NodeGui app.
+You've successfully run and modified your first Svelte NodeGui app.

 ### Now what?